-Help kids (and adults) rediscover the disappearing art of cursive writing.
+Have schools in your area stopped teaching cursive?
+Help kids (and adults) rediscover the disappearing art.

 Something we notice a lot here at the LP Fisher Public Library (and you probably do, too) is that when many of our young patrons get their first library card they have a difficult time signing the back.
 And we're not just talking preschoolers who are still learning to form letters — we're talking preteens and teenagers.
 Sometimes even adults.

 Here in New Brunswick, cursive writing seems to have been removed from school curriculums, as it has been in most parts of Canada.
 My eldest son is in middle school and has not learned any cursive in the classroom, and neither has my youngest son in grade one.
 When their writing isn't done in print format, it is done on a computer or tablet.

 Teachers seem to stress writing for subject clarity, not aesthetics (which is in many ways understandable).
 But this begged me to ask the question, "If they can't write in cursive, how can they possibly read it?"

 As both a librarian and a parent, I'm concerned about this generation's literacy.
 Not being able to read cursive could limit people's ability to pore over old letters and photographs, interpret historical documents, read wedding invitations or doctor's prescriptions, appreciate calligraphy — and yes, sign important paperwork.
 Printed block letters are much easier to forge, and many government or banking documents require a scripted signature.